 This Week in Finance News: 12 Stories You Need to See

-A roundup of the week's most newsworthy financial industry press releases from PR Newswire, including possible effects on housing prices if the U.S. defaults on its debt.
+A roundup of the week's most newsworthy financial industry press releases from PR Newswire, including Americans' fear of a recession and stress about affording car insurance.

 The list below includes the headline (with a link to the full text) and an excerpt from each story.
 Click on the press release headlines to access accompanying multimedia assets that are available for download.

-In addition to these popular releases, several must-read earnings reports crossed the wire this week, including the quarterly results for Liberty Mutual and PayPal.
+In addition to these popular releases, several must-read earnings reports crossed the wire this week, including the quarterly results for FinVolution Group and The INX Digital Company.

 These are just a few of the recent press releases that consumers and the media should know about.
 To be notified of releases relevant to their coverage area, journalists can set up a custom newsfeed with PR Newswire for Journalists.